 Codex Mini Latest vs Llama 3.1 NemoGuard 8B Topic Control

-Codex Mini Latest (2025) and Llama 3.1 NemoGuard 8B Topic Control (2025) are agentic coding models from OpenAI and NVIDIA AI.
-Codex Mini Latest ships a 200K-token context window, while Llama 3.1 NemoGuard 8B Topic Control ships a 4K-token context window.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+Codex Mini Latest (2025) and Llama 3.1 NemoGuard 8B Topic Control (2025) compare a coding-specialized model against a standalone API model.
+Codex Mini Latest ships a 200k-token context window, while Llama 3.1 NemoGuard 8B Topic Control ships a 4k-token context window.
+This page treats the result as workflow and deployment fit, not a universal model winner.

 Decision scorecard